Carex magellanica

-Carex magellanica, or the boreal bog sedge, is a Carex species that is native to North America.
-It is listed as endangered in Connecticut.
+Carex magellanica, (common names, boreal bog sedge or tall bog sedge) is a perennial Carex species native to North America, Europe and the subarctic Northern hemisphere.
+Although it is considered a stable species worldwide, it is listed as endangered in Connecticut.

 Description

-Carex magellanica grows loosely tufted from a short to long rhizome.
+Carex magellanica is a perennial sedge, which grows loosely tufted from a short to long rhizome.
 Its culms grow upward of 55 cm, and are leafy in their lower part.
 These leaves are shorter than the culms, and 2-4 mm wide, distinguishing the plant from the similar Carex limosa, or "muck sedge", which has leaves greater than 4 mm in width.
 Its terminal spikelet is contains only the stamen, with one to four other spikelets that are ovoid and pistillate, arranged on drooping, slender peduncles.

+Distribution and habitat

+Carex magellanica favours wet ground, marshes, waterways and Sphagnum bogs.